Inter-Library Loans: Introduction

 What is an Inter-Library Loan?

-When you request something on Inter-Library Loan the Library will find other libraries that have that item and request it from them, either as a scanned document or photocopy (in the case of journal articles or book chapters) or request that they send us the physical item, (as in a book.)
+When you request something on Inter-Library Loan the Library will find other libraries that have that item and request it from them, either as a scanned document (in the case of journal articles or book chapters) or request that they send us the physical item, (as in a book.)

 Please search the Library first and check if we already own the resource you need.
 If it is something we don't have, you can use the Inter-Library Loans service to make a request - please see 'Make a request' link above.